coldshrine/study-notes/papers/out-of-the-tar-pit.md

 The trade-off is between _complexity_ and _simplicity_.

 The main weakness of functional programming is that problem arise when the system to be built must maintain state of some kind.

+#### Summary

+Functional programming goes along way towards voiding the problems of state-derived complexity.

+### Logic programming

+Together with functional programming _declarative_ style of programming places emphasis on _what_ needs to be done rather than exactly _how_ to do it.

+#### State

+Logic programming makes no use of mutable state, and for this reason profits from the same advantages as functional programming.

+#### Control

+Operational commitment ot _process_ the program is the same order as it read textually (depth first).
+Particular ways of writing down can lead to non-termination, which leads inevitably to the standard difficulty for informal reasoning caused by control flow.